statiiiix/Algorithm-Project/README.md

 - Dijkstra with a binary heap: Aya and Mariam
 - ALT (A* with landmark heuristics) and PLL (pruned landmark labeling): Ahmad and Layan
-- Bidirectional Dijkstra and a landmark distance oracle: Laila, Ahmed Ismail, and Yehya
+- Bidirectional Dijkstra and a landmark distance oracle: Laila, Ahmed Ismail, Zeina, and Yehya
 - Weighted single-source shortest paths (the Thorup notebook): Jana and Mohamed

 ## notebooks